Orchestrating a forecasting pipeline with Bedrock AgentCore and SageMaker

 Table of Contents

-An autonomous system needs to split concerns between reasoning, executing code, and running heavy machine learning jobs.
-I designed a three-layer architecture:
+An autonomous system needs to split concerns between reasoning, executing code, and running heavy machine learning jobs:

 graph TD